On-chain or Lightning

 If you have used your Pi before and switched the micro SD card around, you will get this error:

 What you need to do is to navigate to where the “known_hosts” file is and delete it.
 It’s safe to.
-The error message shows you the path.
-For me it was /Users/MyUserName/.ssh/
+This command will do the trick:

 Then try the ssh command again.